Sharparam/SwitchBladeSteam/README.md

 Dependencies
 ------------

-F16Gaming.SwitchBladeSteam depends on the SwitchBlade UI SDK (SwitchBladeSDK32.dll), Steam4NET2 (provided) and log4net (provided).
+Sharparam.SwitchBladeSteam depends on the SwitchBlade UI SDK (SwitchBladeSDK32.dll), Steam4NET2 (provided) and log4net (provided).

 SwitchBlade UI SDK is provided by Razer and [can be obtained from their website](http://www.razerzone.com/switchblade-ui/developers).